rtxsc/pico-blynk-mqtt/README.md

 # Blynk MQTT client for MicroPython
 #### Repo for my work on Raspberry Pi Pico W / 2W with Blynk MQTT via MicroPython
 ---
-This example was verified to work with `MicroPython v1.25.0` on:
+This example was verified to work with `MicroPython v1.25.0 RPI_PICO_W-20250415-v1.25.0.uf2` on:
 - `Raspberry Pi Pico W` (RP2040)
 - `Raspberry Pi Pico 2W` (RP2350)

 Features added to the the logic (4 Aug 2025 Mon):
 - `Intelligent WiFi network monitoring via async socket poll`
-- `Offline mode in case of prolonged network downtime`
+- `Offline mode in case of prolonged network downtime` Features added to the the logic (13 Aug 2025 Wed):
+- `Robust network problem handler via PINGREQ/PINGRESP`
+- `Fixed reconnection logic - polished blynk_mqtt and umqttsimple`

 ## Prepare your Device in Blynk.Cloud

 1. Create Blynk template based on the provided blueprint.
 Click the **`Use Blueprint`** button in [`MQTT Air Cooler/Heater Demo`](https://blynk.cloud/dashboard/blueprints/Library/TMPL4zGiS1A7l).
 2. In the left panel, select `Devices`
 3. Click `New Device` button
 4. Select `From Template -> MQTT Demo`, and click **`Create`**